Riju24/Pyhthon_tut/README.md

 # Pyhthon_tut
 Examples of the Python

-This Reposirtory has the examples for learning Python
+This Repository has the examples for learning Python